 If you are choosing to pursue adoption, it is likely because you have taken the time to research your options and learn about the details of how adoption works.
 During this process, you probably learned a good deal about your rights as the parents of your child, but you may not understand the rights of the child’s father.
 Do you both need to be present for the adoption?
 Can you pursue adoption without the father’s consent?

-The relinquishment of the birth father’s parental rights is different for every state, but more times than not his parental rights can legally be terminated whether he is identified, unidentified, supportive or unsupportive of the adoption.
-The only thing you can do as the birth mother is to make sure you choose a respectable adoption professional, usually a national adoption agency, which can provide the expertise to effectively handle all of the state-specific legalities involved in the relinquishment of the birth father’s parental rights.
+The relinquishment of a birth father’s parental rights is different for every state, but more times than not, his parental rights can legally be terminated whether he is identified, unidentified, supportive or unsupportive of the adoption.
+As the mother, you can make sure you choose a respectable adoption professional, usually a national adoption agency, that will have the expertise to effectively handle all of the state-specific legalities involved in the relinquishment of the birth father’s parental rights.

 There are several different birth father scenarios, each with different implications of the adoption’s finalization.